-Stovetop beef stew with red wine is an easy, hearty, and flavorful winter soup that will leave you warm and cozy on a cold day!
+Easy stove top beef stew with red wine is a hearty and flavorful winter soup you can make in a Dutch oven that will leave you warm and cozy on a cold day!

 So it’s only a few days since Thanksgiving, and you, like I, are probably still full of turkey. (“You’re always full of turkey,” my dad said.
 I guess I was asking for that one.)